JackZhao516/smrti_quant_alerts/README.md

 ## Get Started and Documentation
-* pre-requisites: coingecko api token, telegram bot token, telegram group/channel ids.
+* pre-requisites: coingecko pro api token, telegram bot token, telegram group/channel ids.
 Fill in all the required tokens in ``token.json``.
 * Run on server in areas where Binance and Coingecko apis are not banned.
 ## Install
     pip install -r requirements.txt